 How to Become a Filmmaker in Los Angeles

 Countless legendary filmmakers have cut their teeth in Los Angeles, California.
-During the Golden Age of Hollywood (1910s – 1960s), iconic films like Citizen Kane (1941) and Casa Blanca (1942) were filmed in LA.
+During the Golden Age of Hollywood, when some of the best films of the decade were produced (1910s – 1960s), iconic films like Citizen Kane (1941) and Casa Blanca (1942) were filmed in LA.

 These days, aspiring filmmakers from around the world come to LA – looking to hone their skills and ultimately make a name for themselves.
 We have a few tips that will help you become a filmmaker in Los Angeles.